gphalkes/fpicprog/README.md

 not in a housing, but instead provide a circuit board with a USB connector on one end and a bare PCB header on the other.
 These are easily used with a breadboard to connect the PCB header to the appropriate pins of the PIC chip.
+Make sure however, that the converter uses the appropriate voltage for your PIC chip.
+There are versions at 5V and at 3.3V.

 Note that fpicprog is designed to work with chips which provide Low-Voltage Programming, or Single-Supply programming.
 It is possible to use one of the